Rescue resumes after life detected in rubble a month after Beirut blast

 The news that signs of life had been detected a month after the devastating explosion raised hopes across Beirut that some good news may yet emerge from the wreckage of the city.

 But it also raised new questions about the rigor of the Lebanese authorities’ search and rescue operations in the wake of the blast.
-The collapsed building, once an elegant, but dilapidated four-story house that hosted a tequila bar on the ground floor, lies on a well-trodden route and has been photographed multiple times by Beirutis as one of the more vivid examples of the devastation.
+The collapsed building lies on a well-trodden route and has been photographed multiple times by Beirutis as one of the more vivid examples of the devastation.

+People in the area had told authorities multiple times that they had detected the smell of a decomposing body coming from the ruins but that no one checked, said Melissa Fadlallah, a Beirut activist who was among the protesters who persuaded the rescuers to resume the search overnight.

+“Why did it take a Chilean dog and Chilean technology?
+Why did it take a month to check the building?
+How embarrassing is that?” she asked.

 A French team reported that its sniffer dog detected a smell at the scene last week but that no one followed through, said Edward Bitar of the group Live Love Lebanon, which is helping the rescue effort.